NetApp/Active-IQ-Unified-Manager/README.md

 ```

-09. Make the file executable
+9. Make the file executable.

 ```
 chmod +x setup.sh
 ```

-10. Run the script
+10. Run the script.

 ```
 ./setup.sh
 ```

 ### Getting Started
-01. From the Ansible control server change directory to /etc/ansible and download a ZIP version of this repository or clone it using the below command.
+1. From the Ansible control server change directory to /etc/ansible and download a ZIP version of this repository or clone it using the below command.

 ```
 git clone https://github.com/NetApp/Active-IQ-Unified-Manager.git
 ```

-02. There is one variable file under the vars folder 'aiqum_main.yml ' that needs to be filled out with environment specific parameters prior to executing the playbook.
+2. There is one variable file under the vars folder 'aiqum_main.yml ' that needs to be filled out with environment specific parameters prior to executing the playbook.

 NOTE: The format of the variable file needs to be maintained as it is, any changes to the structure of the file may lead to failure in execution of the playbook.

 NOTE: Sample values are pre-populated against some variables in order to provide the user additional clarity on how the variable needs to be filled out.
 Please replace the sample values with your environment specific information

-03. Update the credentials for the ONTAP cluster, the AIQUM VM, Cisco Intersight and the vCenter.
-Appropriate files are located under group_vars folder. \
+3. Update the credentials for the ONTAP cluster, the AIQUM VM, Cisco Intersight and the vCenter.
+Appropriate files are located under group_vars folder.
 Sample:

 ```